 Often I see these gorgeous floral arrangements on Pinterest and think that is stunning… how in the world would I ever recreate that myself?
 I took step by step pictures to show you just how simply this is to make.
 You totally got this!

-How do I make a grocery store food DIY Thanksgiving Centerpiece?
+How do I make a grocery store centerpiece?

-2. Lay out your Eucalyptus sprigs in a fan shape under the bowl.
+- Lay out the Eucalyptus sprigs in a fan shape under the bowl.
 I tried doing the longest piece in the center and two smaller even pieces on either side.

 Since these all are edible vegetables, they would be perfect for using in an after Thanksgiving Turkey and Vegetable stew with your leftover turkey!